yosshor/FullStack_March_2024/07-React/15-Persona-project-2-1-2025/README.md

     - `Register.tsx`: Handles user registration functionality.
     - `Home.tsx`: Home page.
 If the user is not logged in, they are redirected to the Login page.
     - `Game.tsx`: The main game component that handles the game logic and UI.
+  - `redux/`
+    - `store.ts`: Configures the Redux store with reducers and middleware.
+    - `slices/`
+      - `userSlice.ts`: Manages user authentication state.
+      - `gameSlice.ts`: Manages game-related state, such as scores and lives.
   - `router.tsx`: Defines the routes for the application, including login, register, home, and game pages.

 ## Getting Started